 Using the WordPress Dashboard to Delete WordPress Themes

-Head over to the appearance tab and click themes.
+Head over to the appearance tab and click “themes.”
 Appearance/Themes

-Just hover over the theme you’d like to delete and hit “Theme Details”
+Just hover over the theme you’d like to delete and hit “Theme Details.”

 Deleting WordPress Themes with FTP

-Before you delete a theme just make sure it’s not your active theme since that will cause a slew of issues.
+Before you delete a theme, just make sure it’s not your active theme since that will cause issues.

-Just connect to your website’s FTP/SFTP and head to your WordPress install’s themes folder.
-This is located in wp-content/themes here you’ll see all of your installed themes.
+Connect to your website’s FTP/SFTP and head to your WordPress install’s themes folder.
+This is located in wp-content>themes here you’ll see all of your installed themes.

 Depending on what FTP client you are using, you can simply right click and delete unused themes.